corriander/wsl-init/README.md

 When the `ssh-agent` is started, its details are put in `~/.ssh/environment`.
 These can be used to connect to it within a given session.
-Something like the following will attach a bash session to the ssh-agent automatically on new
+Something like the following will attach a bash session to the ssh-agent automatically on Ubuntu
-session:
+login:

-	echo ". ~/.ssh/environment" >> .bashrc
+	echo ". ~/.ssh/environment" >> .profile

 Put this wherever makes sense, bearing in mind that `.ssh/environment` could potentially get stale or not exist.